 - Doctor Strange: We time travel forward into 2016.

-- WandaVision: The series lands after the events of Endgame.
+- WandaVision: The series lands after the events of Endgame, set in 2023.

-Watch the Marvel movies by their release date
+Watch the Marvel movies in release date order

 MCU Phase 1